 Kuhn argued that progress in science is not linear but rather a series of revolutions or paradigm shifts (De Haro, 2013, p.7).
 For Kuhn, a paradigm must have two characteristics.
 First, it must be significant enough in its achievements to attract adherents to the existing paradigm – these achievements can include new laws, theories, applications and instrumentation.
 Second, it must be sufficiently open-ended to leave problems to be solved for those who have moved away from the existing paradigm.
 (Kuhn, 1970, p.10).
 What De Haro argues is that these paradigm shifts cannot occur without uncovering the underlying presuppositions of the existing paradigm – these presuppositions are an ‘intrinsic and necessary part of science regarded as pursuit of truth’ (p.7).
 What this means is that science cannot move forward towards truth without the ongoing process of uncovering underlying presuppositions and subjecting them to critical analysis.
 Thus, philosophy is necessary – though not in itself sufficient – for progress in science.

 A further element of philosophy that is important to science is concerned with normativity.
 While science, in general, is considered descriptive, i.e. it describes the world as it is but does not prescribe action.
-Some sciences, such as the applied sciences, are normative in the sense that they aim to put in place norms, such as in the science of educational psychology where it would aim to put in places norms surrounding learning and teaching in light of evidence from empirical experiment and observation (Thagard, 2009).
+Some sciences, such as the applied sciences, are normative in the sense that they aim to put in place norms, such as in the science of educational psychology which aims to put in places norms surrounding learning and teaching in light of evidence from empirical experiment and observation (Thagard, 2009).
 LIS can also be seen as having an applied element in that it aims to put in place norms for practice, such as, for example, how we should best make information discoverable to library users in light of empirical evidence from information seeking behaviour studies.

 We can, also, go deeper, and ask: why it is a norm in the first place that we should seek to improve the discoverability of information?
 This can also be related to Hume’s famous ‘is/ought’ problem.
 Hume argued that when we move from a descriptive claim to a normative claim, we are committing a logical fallacy as there is nothing in the descriptive claim that suggests anything normative (Cohon, 2017).
 To move from descriptive to normative there must be a logical argument provided to justify the move.
 Once this move has been made, answering these normative questions is best carried out within the philosophical framework.

 - Analyse the terms and presuppositions of LIS to

 theories, valid modes of explanation and appropriate methods within LIS;

 - Develop an epistemological framework for

 - Provide ethical guidance, i.e. help uncover the

 the wider scientific framework and also within society as a whole.

 https://plato.stanford.edu/entries/hume-moral/ (Accessed: 10 August 2017).

 de Haro, S. (2013).
 Science and Philosophy: A Love-Hate